addrummond/jsockd/Readme.md

 A unique command ID is any sequence of 32 or fewer bytes that does not contain a space character.

 The second field, the command, is a JavaScript expression evaluating to a function.
 The function is called with two arguments.
-The first is the module that was loaded from the bytecode file; the second is the parameter passed on the third line.
+The first is the module that was loaded from the bytecode file; the second is the parameter passed as the third field.

 The third field is the JSON-encoded parameter value.